fhederdos/p2p-energy-provider/README.md

 ## Views

 1. **Register** – collect user details (without a password).
 The user is stored in local storage and is automatically logged in.
-2. **KYC / Offer** – a mock KYC check is performed and the user can enter:
+2. **Update Data** – after a brief KYC check the user can create a new transaction by entering:
-   - Z&auml;hlpunktnummer
+   - Z&auml;hlerpunktnummer
    - desired timeframe
-   - desired price
+   - desired price (in Cent)
 3. **Prediction** – based on the chosen start time a very naive energy volume prediction is shown (8&nbsp;kWh/h at midday, 3&nbsp;kWh/h in the morning/evening, 0&nbsp;kWh at night).
 4. **Energy Sold** – displays mock data of how much energy was sold and to whom.